antevis/CarND-Project5-Vehicle_Detection_and_Tracking/writeup.md

 [vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and a corresponding number of samples from [non-vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip), randomly sampled.

-The Final model had difficulties in detecting white Lexus it the Project video, so I augmented the dataset with about 200 samples of it.
+The Final model had difficulties in detecting white Lexus in the Project video, so I augmented the dataset with about 200 samples of it.
 Additionally, I used the same random image augmentation technique as in Project 2 for Traffic Signs Classification, yielding about 1500 images of vehicles from the Project video.
 The total number of vehicle's images used for training, validation and testing was about 7500.